KnowageLabs/Knowage-Documentation/functionalities-guide/Glossary/ka_dev_glossary.rst

 The same panel can be used to modify or delete the word.

-To add a new word, click on the “Plus” icon available in the right up corner of the “Word” area as :numref:`addanewword` shows.
+To add a new word, click on the “Plus” icon available in the right up corner of the “Word” area as the figure below shows.
 A format will be open in the right half part of the screen.
 Insert “Name” and “Description”, which are all mandatory fields and add additional details by necessity.
 Then click on the Save button.
 Observe that it is possible to look a “Word” up using the dedicated filter available at the top of the Words list.
 Type a string in the box and the research will start automatically.
 Remember to cancel the string from the box to get back to the entire list.

 .. _addanewword:
 .. figure:: media/image459.png